mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 ### The unreasonable effectiveness of unrealistic simplifications

-On the preface of the textbook *Molecular Driving Forces* Dill and Bromberg introduce the idea of Statistical Mechanics as *the unreasonable effectiveness of unrealistic simplifications* [@Dill2010].
-Although one could make the case that all of physics follows this description, it is certainly evident that statistical mechanics is a vivid example of how simple ideas can have profound consequences.
-Statistical mechanics can be simply defined as the theory that, upon assuming the atomic nature of matter, explains the phenomenology that classical thermodynamics established [@Dill2010] from the interactions of the microscopic components of a system.
-As with any other physical theory, statistical mechanics is built from a set of *empirical* facts that define "axioms" that we take to be truth.
-In other words, as Feynman famously described to us: if we want to come up with a new law of nature there is a simple recipe that we must follow:
+In the preface of the textbook *Molecular Driving Forces* Dill and Bromberg introduce the idea of Statistical Mechanics as *the unreasonable effectiveness of unrealistic simplifications* [@Dill2010].
+Although one could make the case that all of physics follows this description, it is undoubtedly evident that statistical mechanics is a vivid example of how simple ideas can have profound consequences.
+Statistical mechanics can be defined as the theory that, upon assuming the atomic nature of matter, explains the phenomenology that classical thermodynamics established [@Dill2010] from the interactions of the microscopic components of a system.
+As with any other physical theory, statistical mechanics is built from a set of *empirical* facts that define "axioms" that we take to be true.
+In other words, as Feynman famously described to us: if we want to come up with a new law of nature, there is a simple recipe that we must follow:

 1. We guess the law.
 Literally.
-The deepest understanding of physical reality we have up to now come from educated guesses made after a careful observation of nature.
+The most profound understanding of our physical reality we have comes from educated guesses made after a careful observation of nature.

-2. We compute the consequences of such guess.
+2. We compute the consequences of such a guess.
 That is why mathematical theories allow us to sharpen our statements about how we think nature works.

 3. We compare with experiments/observations.
 The scientific revolution came about when, after the dark ages, we finally learned it was okay to say "we don't know."

-In such simple statement, Feynman tells us, lies the key to science [@Feynman1965].
-For our purpose of understanding the basis of statistical mechanics we will argue that the main law upon which the field is founded is given by Boltzmann's law
+In such a simple statement, Feynman tells us, lies the key to science [@Feynman1965].
+For our purpose of understanding the basis of statistical mechanics, we will argue that Boltzmann's law gives the main law upon which the field is founded
 $$
 \frac{P(E_1)}{P(E_2)} = \frac{e^{-E_1 / k_BT}}{e^{-E_2 / k_BT}}.
 \label{eq:boltzmann_law}
 $$
 Let us unpack this equation.
-The main idea behind statistical mechanics is that macroscopic observables (temperature, pressure, specific heat in classic examples) are emergent properties dictated by the dynamics of the microscopic components of the system.
+The main idea behind statistical mechanics is that macroscopic observables (temperature, pressure, specific heat in classic examples) are emergent properties dictated by the dynamics of the system's microscopic components.
 What Boltzmann's law tells us is that the relative probability of a system in thermal equilibrium to be found in a particular microstate with energy $E_1$ compared to being in a microstate with energy $E_2$ is given by an exponential function of minus the energy of such microstate divided by $k_BT$, the thermal energy.
-To give concrete examples of what a microstate can look like, [@Fig:ch1_fig02](A) shows three molecular systems relevant for biology.
-On the first example we have the classic ligand-receptor binding problem; here we imagine that a solution can be discretized into a series of small boxes.
-In each of these boxes one and only one ligand molecule can fit in.
-In principle we can list all possible spatial arrangements of ligands.
-We could then calculate the relative likelihood of finding the system in any of the configurations as long as we can assign an energy value to each of them.
+To provide concrete examples of what a microstate can look like, [@Fig:ch1_fig02](A) shows three molecular systems relevant to biology.
+In the first example, we have the classic ligand-receptor binding problem; here, we imagine a solution can be discretized into a series of small boxes.
+In each of these boxes, one and only one ligand molecule can fit in.
+In principle, we can list all possible spatial arrangements of ligands.
+We could then calculate the relative likelihood of finding the system in any configurations as long as we can assign an energy value to each of them.
 The second example focuses on ligand-gated ion channels.
-In this particular system we care about the state of the ion channel itself--either open or close--and the binding configuration of the ligands.
-If the channel responds to the concentration of the ligand by changing its probability of gating, that is something we can calculate using equilibrium statistical mechanics.
-Finally, the third example shows different configurations of a small patch of cell membrane.
+In this particular system, we care about the ion channel's state--either open or close--and the ligands' binding configuration.
+If the channel responds to the ligand's concentration by changing its probability of gating, we can calculate using equilibrium statistical mechanics.
+Finally, the third example shows different configurations of a small patch of the cell membrane.
 All deformations of a membrane have energetic costs associated with them.
-So listing all possible membrane configurations we can calculate what is the most likely shape of a membrane given the forces and stresses acting on it.
+So listing all possible membrane configurations, we can calculate the most likely shape of a membrane given the forces and stresses acting on it.

-The macroscopic states that we get to observe can then be thought of as a coarse-graining of many microstates into a single macrostate.
-For example, in the case of the ligand-receptor binding, we rarely would care about the specific position of all the ligand molecules in the solution.
+The macroscopic states that we observe can then be thought of as a coarse-graining of many microstates into a single macrostate.
+For example, in the ligand-receptor binding case, we rarely would care about the specific position of all the ligand molecules in the solution.
 What we would be interested in is whether or not the ligand is bound to the receptor.
 We can therefore define as our "macrostate" the particular configuration of the